Six of the best ways to experience Oman

 This country isn’t short of natural wonders.
 Known as the Omani grand canyon, Wadi Ghul lies around 200 kilometres from Muscat, a short drive away from Oman’s tallest mountain – Jebel Shams.
 Plunging fissures and towering massifs of jagged rock provide photo opportunities at every turn, and it’s a spectacular place for a guided hike.

-Nestled high in the majestic Al Hajar Mountain range on the A'roos plateau, Alila Jabal Akhdar's location is second to none
+High in the majestic Al Hajar Mountain range on the A'roos plateau, Alila Jabal Akhdar's location is second to none

 The Chedi Muscat is one of Oman's finest resorts.
 A short drive from the international airport, this luxury hotel offers 156 rooms and suites, three swimming pools, a water garden and stunning stretch of private beach